Director: Robert Rodriguez

 Writer: Jon Favreau

 Thanks for reading!
-If you liked my review, please subscribe below:
+If you liked this review, please subscribe to never miss a post: